Automatic Speech Recognition for Speech Assessment of Persian Preschool Children: Related Work

-Gray et al.\cite{gray2014child} presents an LVCSR system that is utilized for collaboration with electronic gadgets.
-The ASR technique they developed increases the accuracy of youngsters speaking US English to living room electronic devices (LREDs), such as a voice-controlled TV or computer.
-Vocal tract length normalization, acoustic model adaptation, language model adaptation using kid-specific content lists and grammars, and a neural network-based approach to automatically identify child data are among the techniques they investigated in their article.
-The model reached WER of 27.2\%.
+Several strategies for improving voice recognition for children in English and other languages, including Persian in our instance, have been developed.

+A number of studies have looked into the vocal differences between adults and children.
+Mayo et al.\cite{mayo2004adult} showed that children's weigh transitions more heavily than adults for the fricative contrast.
+Also, they found that children weigh transitional cues more heavily than nontransitional cues for the voice-onset-time contrast.

+The difference in vowel formants between children aged 7 to 9 and adults aged 18 to 22 was examined by Mohammadi et al.\cite{mohammadi2008persian} utilizing 25 girls and 25 boys for children and adults.
+Simple samples were used to create six Persian vowels (/i/,/e/,/a/,/o/,/u/,/â/).
+The first three formants of Persian language vowels were acquired and compared between male adults, school boys, and female adults and school girls.
+The findings revealed that disparities between children and adults are related to variations in vocal tract length and resonator cavity size.

-Ghai and Sinha et al.\cite{ghai2009exploring} imply that the conventional Mel spaced filter banks for generating recognition features aren't up to the task.
-They noticed aberrations in the lower frequency filters in high-pitched speech and suggested extending the filter bandwidth to smooth them out.
-MFCC features and a weaker Gaussian mixture model(GMM) were used in their trials, which produced good results.
+ASR models must be modified for kids owing to the differences between adults' and children's voices.
+Ghai and Sinha et al.\cite{ghai2009exploring} implies that the conventional mel-spaced filter banks for generating recognition features are not up to the task.
+They noticed aberrations in the lower frequency filters in high-pitched speech and they suggested extending the filter bandwidth to smooth them out in the context of children's speech recognition.
+Mel-frequency Cepstral Coefficient (MFCC) features and a weaker Gaussian Mixture Model (GMM) were utilized in their trials.

-Liao et al.\cite{liao2015large}, investigated that speech recognition for children is not only a concern, but it is the expectation of an endless vocabulary system.
-They developed a deployable LVCSR system for children based on this concept.
-They used samples from Voice Search dataset to enhance children's voice recognition.
-They captured wide-band audio to account for the lengths of children's voice tracts so that reasonable estimations of high-frequency filter banks may be established.
-They created a kid speech DNN classifier to do the filtering.
-To achieve a child-friendly experience, they had two aims for the language model: reduce the risk of objectionable mis-recognitions and better simulate the sorts of inquiries that children were likely to utter.
-In the end, they used some simple models like LSTM and CLDNN to reach their goals.
-The final result they have reached is 9.4\% and 20.0\% word WER in clean and noisy training conditions.
+Liao et al.\cite{liao2015large} investigated that speech recognition for children is not only a concern but also the expectation of an endless vocabulary system.
+Based on this concept, they developed a deployable Large Vocabulary Continuous Speech Recognition (LVCSR) system for children.
+They captured wide-band audio to account for the lengths of children's voice tracts so that high-frequency filter banks may be established.
+To design a child-friendly experience, they developed two properties for the language model: reduce the risk of objectionable mis-recognitions and better simulate the sorts of inquiries children were likely to utter.
+Ultimately, with models like LSTM and CLDNN\cite{sainath2015convolutional}, they achieved WER of 9.4\% and 20.0\% in clean and noisy training conditions.